Menu

 LOCATION

-Marshall Medical Outreach (MMO) provides free medical care to the homeless, unemployed and those at risk for homelessness in our city.
+Marshall Medical Outreach (MMO) provides free medical care to the homeless, unemployed and those at risk for homelessness in our city and works to link those in need to primary care and social services in a fashion that is done with dignity and respect.

 MMO is a student-led free mobile health clinic that takes place one Saturday each month in Huntington, West Virginia.
 Under the guidance of School of Medicine faculty physicians and steadfast community volunteers, MMO offers on-site clinical and social services such as: